pinojs/pino-std-serializers/Readme.md

 }
 ```

+### `exports.wrapErrorSerializer(customSerializer)`
+A utility method for wrapping the default error serializer.
+This allows
+custom serializers to work with the already serialized object.

+The `customSerializer` accepts one parameter — the newly serialized error
+object — and returns the new (or updated) error object.

 ### `exports.wrapRequestSerializer(customSerializer)`
 A utility method for wrapping the default request serializer.
 This allows
 custom serializers to work with the already serialized object.

-The `customSerializer` accepts one parameter: the newly serialized request
+The `customSerializer` accepts one parameter — the newly serialized request
-object.
+object — and returns the new (or updated) request object.

 ### `exports.wrapResponseSerializer(customSerializer)`
 A utility method for wrapping the default response serializer.
 This allows
 custom serializers to work with the already serialized object.

-The `customSerializer` accepts one parameter: the newly serialized response
+The `customSerializer` accepts one parameter — the newly serialized response
-object.
+object — and returns the new (or updated) response object.

 ## License